-We see a lot of misconceptions about feral and community cats on social media and on neighborhood message boards.
-So, we’re sharing the myths and the truths regarding feral and community cats, as well as our recommendation for humanely managing them.
+We see a lot of misconceptions about community cats on social media and on neighborhood message boards.
+So, we’re sharing the myths and the truths regarding community cats, as well as our recommendation for humanely managing them.
 Read on to learn more!

 If you have found a stray cat or kittens, don’t grab them until you read our tips on what to do when you find lost pets.